kiraroberts/pizza-order/README.md

 ## Setup

-### To use Pizza Order go to kirathorunn.github.io/pizza-order in a a web browser.
+### To use Pizza Order, clone this repository and open the index.html file in the web browser of your choice

 ## Technologies Used